TalosThoren/devops-exercise/README.md

 directory is simply mounted directly to `/etc/nginx/conf.d` and settings are picked up automatically.
 This config implements proxy\_pass'ing to direct traffic to the correct endpoints.

+# Update: Nov.
+4, 2016

+A `Vagrantfile` has been added to facilitate testing on any machine equipped with VirtualBox and vagrant.
+This is intended to enforce testing environment consistency.
+It was found that the latest versions of docker and docker-compose are not always intuitive to install on every system.
+The configuration could be extended to become quite a bit more capable, for example:

+- Test script could take arguments for host and port to test against ports exposed to the vagrant host (ie vagrant:80 -> host:8080, curl-check.sh could be run from the host as such: `bash ./curl-check localhost:8080`.
+Flags may be more appropriate (e.g. `-h localhost -p 8080`)

+- More advanced vagrant provisioning could be used to generate a complete development environment.
+For now it is not recommended to make modifications the project files from within the vagrant instance.
+My idea is to explore packer for such workstation creation.